 grace.hpc.yale.edu.
 As with the other Yale clusters, there are two login nodes; you will be randomly placed on one of them.

-Grace uses IBM's Platform LSF tool for workload management and job scheduling.
-Note: All nodes on Grace are shared, where multiple jobs will run on a single node if they request less than the total number of cores on that node.
+Grace now uses a different scheduler from the old Grace, called Slurm, and therefore you will need to translate any existing submission scripts from LSF to Slurm.
+See our Slurm documentation for more information on using the scheduler.
+As on Grace, all nodes are shared, where multiple jobs will run on a single node if they request less than the total number of cores on that node.

 |interactive||4||6 hours||compiling/debugging/testing programs|